filmanddarkroom/FADU_Timer/readme.md

 4) Main tab's F-stop Mode now reduced as all it's functionality now moved to the Strips tab.

 Space was made for displaying the memory's contents by shoving the now largely obsolete f-stop calculation section on the Main tab to the right of the display.
+I have left it as it is a quick way of getting incremental values for manual use without having to use the Strips mode tab.

-I have updated the manual to include the changes since 1.3.0 and the instructions now include the Sonoff Basic Wi-Fi switch.
-I may make a reprogrammed version of this available on Tindie - TBA.
+I have updated the manual to include the changes since 1.3.0 and the instructions now include instructions for programming the Sonoff Basic Wi-Fi switch.
+I may make a reprogrammed version of this available on Tindie - TBC.

 Some small tweaks:

 Changed the Strips tab left side config title to "SET MODE" (still don't like it, but will have to do for now).

-Changing strip Mode to [SINGLE] now updates the strip-time list - other selections already did this but adding the SINGLE mode means this button should do so too now.
+Changing strip Mode to [SINGLE] now updates the strip-time list - other selections already did this but now this does so too.

 ======

 March-2019:  On the STRIPS tab I have added a "SINGLE" mode.
 This mode may be used when you want to take your test strips from the same area of the negative each time.
 This is useful when you have a very important area, or if the rest of the negative does not have the full range of tones necessary to get good test strips.
-It is similar to the MANUAL mode, but each strip exposure is the full f-stop incemental exposure for that strip and not an incemental one based on the previous strip.
-This update makes the MAIN tab's F-stop Mode section efectively obsolete, so that needs to go.
+It is similar to the MANUAL mode, but each strip exposure is the full f-stop exposure time for that strip and not an incemental one based on the previous strip.
+This update makes the MAIN tab's F-stop Mode section efectively obsolete.

 =======

-March-2019:  On the STRIPS tab I have added a "SINGLE" mode.
-This mode may be used when you want to take your test strips from the same area of the negative each time.
-This is useful when you have a very important area, or if the rest of the negative does not have the full range of tones necessary to get good test strips.
-It is similar to the MANUAL mode, but each strip exposure is the full f-stop incemental exposure for that strip and not an incemental one based on the previous strip.
-This update makes the MAIN tab's F-stop Mode section efectively obsolete, so that needs to go.

 ## Getting Started